elastic/eui/wiki/component-design.md

 ### Enums

-Enums (strings) should be used wherever possible and prioritized over booleans.
+String literals should be used wherever possible and prioritized over booleans.
 This allows for the most extensibility when it comes to adding more features/options in the future.
 For example, instead of the prop `isHorizontal: boolean` use `layout: 'horizontal' | 'vertical'`.

 ### Booleans